Hope for early bowel cancer DNA test

 The Cambridge study, in the BMJ journal Gut, analysed 261 samples from patients with benign polyps or bowel cancer.

-In particular it looked at what are called DNA methylation patterns - a key process in cell development.'Protective genes'
+In particular it looked at what are called DNA methylation patterns - a key process in cell development.

 The researchers at Cancer UK's Cambridge Research Institute at Cambridge University say that DNA methylation is essential for life.